Patoranking: Life and music career

+2014–present: "Girlie O", "Murda", and "My Woman, My Everything"
-In February 2014, Patoranking signed a record deal with Foston Musik and ended his affiliations with Dem Mama Records.
-During an interview with Toolz on NdaniTV's The Juice, Timaya said Patoranking left his label and was never officially signed.
-On 4 February 2014, Patoranking released "Girlie O", a song produced by "WizzyPro".
-The music video for the song was shot and directed in London by Moe Musa; it was released on 5 February 2014.
-In the music video, Patoranking liberates his next-door neighbor from domestic violence by expressing his innate feelings to her.

-Foston Musik released the Tiwa Savage-assisted "Girlie O" (Remix) on 19 May 2014 to critical acclaim.
-It debuted at No. 9 on MTV Base's Official Naija Top 10 chart.
-Tiwa Savage told Ehiz of MTV Base she admires Patoranking's music and decided to reach out to him to do the remix.
-The music video for "Girlie O" (Remix) was also shot and directed in London by Moe Musa.
-Joey Akan of Pulse Nigeria said, "On the new remix, the basic winning elements were not discarded.
-They were retained and improved.
-The beat, chorus, and dynamism were held onto, and major work put into the lyrics."
+In February 2014, Patoranking signed a record deal with Foston Musik and ended his affiliation with Dem Mama Records.
+While speaking with Toolz on NdaniTV's The Juice, Timaya said Patoranking left his label and was never officially signed.
+On 4 February 2014, Patoranking released the track "Girlie O", which was produced by WizzyPro.
+The accompanying music video for the song was filmed in London by Moe Musa and released on 5 February 2014.
+In the video, Patoranking liberates his next-door neighbor from domestic violence by expressing his innate feelings to her.
+On 19 May 2014, Foston Musik released the remix of "Girlie O", which features vocals by Tiwa Savage and debuted at number 9 on MTV Base's Official Naija Top 10 chart.
+Savage told MTV Base's Ehiz that she admires Patoranking's music and decided to reach out to him to record the track.
+The music video for "Girlie O" (Remix) was also filmed by Moe Musa in London.
+Joey Akan of Pulse Nigeria commended the lyrics and chorus, and said the track's "basic winning elements were not discarded".

-Patoranking was featured on Seyi Shay's "Murda" single alongside Shaydee.
+Patoranking was featured on Seyi Shay's single "Murda", alongside Shaydee.
 The song was produced by Dokta Frabz and released on 1 April 2014.
-On 11 May 2014, the music video for "Murda" was uploaded onto Vevo.
-It was directed by Meji Alabi for JM Films.

-Patoranking's "Daniella Whine" and "My Woman, My Everything" singles charted on MTV Base Official Naija Top 10 chart.
-The former debuted at No. 4 in May and topped the chart at No. 1 in June, while the latter "My Woman, My Everything" also appeared on the chart, peaking at No. 2.
+On 11 May 2014, the Meji Alabi-directed music video for "Murda" was uploaded to Vevo.
+Patoranking released the Wande Coal-assisted single "My Woman, My Everything" on 10 June 2015.
+The song's music video was directed by Mose Musa and released on 12 June 2015.
+It received a nomination for Best Reggae/Dancehall Video at the 2015 Nigerian Music Video Awards.
+The tracks "Daniella Whine" and "My Woman, My Everything" charted on MTV Base's Official Naija Top 10 chart.
+The former topped the chart in June, while the latter peaked at number 2.

-In a bid to reconnect with his Ghanaian roots and revive his fanbase in Ghana, returned to Ghana and featured on the remix of Stonebwoy's single, "Pull Up" in 2014.

-Managers: Rickie Davies for International and Chimdinma Maduforo for Africa.